TobikoData/sqlmesh/docs/concepts/models/overview.md

 ## Time column
 Models that are loaded incrementally require a time column to partition data.
 A time column is a column in a model with an optional format string in the dialect of the model; for example, `'%Y-%m-%d'` for DuckDB or `'yyyy-mm-dd'` for Snowflake.
 For more information, refer to [time column](../../concepts/models/model_kinds.md#time-column).

-### Format string configuration
-The format string tells SQLMesh how your dates are formatted in order to compare start and end dates correctly.
-You can configure a project-wide default format in your project configuration.
-A time column format string declared in a model will override the project-wide default.
-If the model uses a different dialect than the rest of your project, the format string will be automatically transpiled to the model dialect with SQLGlot.
-SQLMesh will use
-`%Y-%m-%d` as the default if no default time column format is configured.

 ## Advanced usage
 The column used as your model's time column is not limited to a text or date type.
 In the following example, the time column, `di`, is an integer.